AlexanderIbrahim1/pimc-sim/PLAN.md

     - pick a larger value of P so larger multilevel moves are allowed
     - remove the COM and multilevel moves, because they fail anyways
     - increase the number of passes for the single bead moves

+[INCORRECT] it turns out this was a bug where I was undercounting the number of accepts
+  - not sure how it changes the optimal step sizes, but they should not freeze anymore

 ## 2024-08-28